ramandeenadhayalan/Daily_financial_markets-briefing/README.md

 ## Schedule
 The starter workflow uses:
 - `0 7 * * *`
 That is 07:00 UTC, which is 08:00 UK time during BST.
-In winter, if you want true 08:00 UK local time, change it to `0 8 * * *` or move to a scheduler that supports Europe/London timezone handling.
+In winter, 08:00 UK local time, change it to `0 8 * * *` or move to a scheduler that supports Europe/London timezone handling.

 ## Next upgrades / Enhancements
 - Add indices, oil, FX, crypto and UK bond markets data.